Financial Mediation

 - Other property: including buy-to-let, investment properties, or property abroad.

-- Pensions: how to divide pension assets fairly, including pension sharing orders, offsetting, or pension attachment.
+- Pension sharing in divorce: how to divide pension assets fairly, including pension sharing orders, offsetting, or pension attachment.

 - Savings and investments: bank accounts, ISAs, shares, and other financial assets.